 The course is offered primarily in person.
 Lectures and recitations will be live broadcast online as well as recorded.
 Quizzes will be online only, using WebAssign.
 The two midterms and the final exam will be in-person only.
-The laboratory component is in-person only.
+The laboratory component is also in-person only.

-To access an online lecture or a recitation go to the "Zoom Meeting" tab in the PHY 251.01 (R01-R02) Modern Physics - Fall 2021 section in Blackboard, look for the date and click on.
+To access an online lecture or a recitation go to the "Zoom Meeting" tab in the "PHY 251.01 (R01-R02) Modern Physics - Fall 2022" section in Blackboard, look for the date and click on.
 You should do this at the posted time of the lecture or recitation.
 Previous lectures can be found under "Cloud Recordings".

 Please note that you are welcome to participate in the online version of any of the two recitation sections, independent of where are you registered.
-In-person participation is restricted according to your registration.
+If you want to come "in person" to the recitation where you are not registered, you should ask permission from the instructor.

-In addition to the live and recorded lectures, I will post two printable versions of each lecture and recitation.
-Version one is the pdf of the lecture slides or the homework problems.
-Version two will be available after the class and it contains all the hand-written notes that were made during lecture.
+In addition to the live and recorded lectures, I will post two printable versions of each lecture.
+Version one is the pdf of the lecture slides.
+Version two will be available after the lecture and it contains all the hand-written notes that were made during lecture.
+I will also post solutions to the homeworks as discussed in recitation.